Missing Kitty: Plot

-While on spring break, Gob (Will Arnett) teaches George Michael (Michael Cera) some unsuccessful magic tricks and tells Michael (Jason Bateman) that he plans to make the family yacht disappear with George Michael's help.
-Michael and Lindsay (Portia de Rossi) discuss the office secretary, Kitty (Judy Greer), who's been on sick leave.
-Lindsay wonders why she hasn't gotten Maeby's (Alia Shawkat) annual birthday check from Nana, Lucille's (Jessica Walter) mother, so she and Maeby go to Nana's home, but it takes them a while before they realize the woman who lives there is not Nana.
-Meanwhile, Tobias (David Cross), still researching his role of Frightened Inmate #2, has been traded by George Sr. (Jeffrey Tambor) to White Power Bill (David Reynolds) for a pack of cigarettes.
-Michael arrives at work to find that Kitty has gotten breast implants, and she says she's taking a vacation week, but Michael says she can't and then fires her when she starts to walk out anyway.
+While on spring break, Gob teaches George Michael some unsuccessful magic tricks and tells Michael that he plans to make the family yacht disappear with George Michael's help.
+Michael and Lindsay discuss the office secretary, Kitty, who has been on sick leave.
+Lindsay wonders why she has not gotten Maeby's annual birthday check from Nana, Lucille's mother, so she and Maeby go to Nana's home.
+It takes them a while before they realize the woman who lives there is not Nana.
+Meanwhile, Tobias, still researching his role of Frightened Inmate #2, has been traded by George Sr. to White Power Bill for a pack of cigarettes.
+Michael arrives at work to find that Kitty has gotten breast implants.
+She says she is taking a vacation week, but Michael forbids it and then fires her when she starts to walk out anyway.

-George Sr. tells Michael that he can't fire Kitty, and Michael realizes that George Sr. paid for Kitty's new breasts.
+George Sr. tells Michael that he cannot fire Kitty, and Michael realizes that George Sr. paid for Kitty's implants.
 Kitty, who was sleeping with George Sr., has access to a lot of information, so George Sr. pleads with Michael to hire her back.
-Lucille has decided to use Annyong as her purse, and Lindsay consults her mother about Nana, to which Lucille says she's on a cruise.
+Lucille has decided to use Annyong as her purse, and Lindsay consults her mother about Nana.
+Lucille says she is on a cruise.
 In fact, Lucille's mother has been dead for six months, and Lucille fears that the family will come after the inheritance when they find out.
-Gob performs magic on the yacht with George Michael, and Michael, looking for Kitty, suggests that George Michael work for him at the office and tells Gob to leave his son alone.
+Gob performs magic on the yacht with George Michael.
+Michael, looking for Kitty, suggests that George Michael work for him at the office and tells Gob to leave his son alone.
 At the prison, Tobias plays therapist to White Power Bill and gets him to realize that he hates himself, leading him to commit suicide.
-The other inmates hail Tobias as "Dorothy," who killed the Wicked Witch, and Michael tries to re-hire Kitty, but ends up re-firing her instead.
+The other inmates hail Tobias, thinking he intentionally killed White Power Bill.
+Michael tries to re-hire Kitty, but ends up re-firing her instead.